Marwa-Essam81/ZeroShotRerankingNBL/README.md

 3- Now, for each of the encoders that we compare in this paper, you will find a python file that has methods for:

 a) Encoding all queries as explained in the paper, and writing an encoding file for each query in a directory.
 The file for each query contains the encodings of its title and paragraphs.
 For Bigbird and LongFormer, it includes the encodings of the passages generated as explained in the paper.
+To run the encoding for queries, you need to have a queries text file that has two lines for each query: one that contains query information like its document id, and title, and another line for the query json object.
+For license rules, we can't share the queries data.
+However, an example of this file format is given in this repository.

 b) Encoding candidates background links for queries.
 The file of each candidate contains the encoding of the whole candidate text.